centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 - `Refunded Order - resend`
 - `Gift Certificate - resend`

-Because we have additional event types for resend, it will not have impact for your regular reports.
+Listed metrics for the email resend purposes require additional email trigger configuration for email resending to work.
+Resend metrics listed above will not impact flows and reporting based on regular metrics.

 [notice-box=info]
 When creating a flow for a certain metric in Klaviyo, tags need to be matching the tags listed above.